 Beyond theme templates, you can also use Elementor Pro to design popups that appear anywhere on your site.

-Finally, if you don’t want to design your entire website from scratch, Elementor Pro includes importable site kit templates that let you quickly import templates for all of your website’s most important pages.
+Finally, suppose you don’t want to design your entire website from scratch.
+In that case, Elementor Pro includes importable site kit templates that let you quickly import templates for your website’s most important pages.

-Overall, Elementor Pro is a great option for casual users or designers who want access to lots of design options in an easy-to-use package.
-For the average WordPress user, I think Elementor Pro is the overall best WordPress theme builder.
+Overall, Elementor Pro is an excellent option for casual users or designers who want access to many design options in an easy-to-use package.
+For the average WordPress user, Elementor Pro is the overall best WordPress theme builder.

 Price: Elementor Pro starts at $49 for use on a single site.